 We define restructuring costs as expenses directly associated with restructuring activities.
 Such costs include severance and related tax and benefit expenses from workforce reductions, impairment of discontinued capitalized software projects, and other miscellaneous charges.
-In general, we record team member-related severance costs when there is a substantive plan in place and the related costs are probable and estimable.
-For one-time termination benefits for team members (i.e., no substantive plan or future service requirement), the cost is recorded when the team members are entitled to receive such benefits and the amount can be reasonably estimated.
+We record team member-related severance costs when there is a substantive plan in place and the related costs are probable and estimable.
+For one-time termination benefits for team members (i.e., no substantive plan or future service requirement), the cost is recorded when the terms of the one-time termination benefits are communicated to the impacted team members and the amount can be reasonably estimated.